nagyj2/NGL/V3/language.md

 ###### Equalities
 Equalities will check if the two arguments have the same values.
 Similar to inequalities, equalities can be string into one large comparison.

-###### Intersection
+###### Logical AND and Intersection
+Logical AND takes two boolean arguments and returns true if both arguments are true.
+Otherwise it returns false.
 Intersection is used to combining elements of arrays and lists together.
 The operation compares the two arguments and creates a new data structure of all the elements they share.
 If the two arguments are array types of the same subtype, the output is an array of that subtype.
 Otherwise, the output is a list.

-###### Union
+###### Logical OR and Union
+Logical OR takes two boolean arguments and returns true if either argument is true.
+Otherwise it returns false.
 Union is similar to intersection but instead it creates a new data structure of all the elements in either argument.
 If both inputs are array of the same subtype, the output is the same.
 Otherwise it is a list.

-###### Logical AND
-Logical AND takes two boolean arguments and returns true if both arguments are true.
-Otherwise it returns false.

-###### Logical OR
-Logical OR takes two boolean arguments and returns true if either argument is true.
-Otherwise it returns false.

 ###### Expression NOT
 Expression NOT is the lowest precedence and has the function of negating the result of the entire expression.
 In if statements, jumps are executed on true, so the intention of the expression NOT is to have an easily identifiable and writable method of modifying if statements so they instead jump on a false value.